Upjohn Author ORCID Identifier

 Citation

 Asquith, Brian J. and Shane M. Reed.
 "Rent Control in California: Policy Review."
 2021.
-Report prepared for the W.E.
+Kalamazoo, MI: W.E.
 Upjohn Institute for Employment Research.